 Unification and Balkanization are typically rare given that the AI never puts drastic effort into its wars.
 Expect countries to only go to war for one wargoal and quit despite possibly being able to tack on more if they stayed with the war.

-The most recent expansion makes this more likely, as any area with sufficiently high nationalism will eventually create a crisis, which will allow a new nation to form without any war.
+The Heart of Darkness expansion makes this more likely, as any area with sufficiently high nationalism will eventually create a crisis, which will allow a new nation to form without any war.

-Boisterous Weakling: China.
+China.
 It (and its substates in the expansion) starts out with an absolutely enormous population and huge armies to draw on.
 Yet, when actually engaged in battle, folds over like a paper tiger.
+But in hands of human player China is beyond the scale of game-breaking powerful.

-To a lesser extent, the Ottoman Empire, which starts out as a Great Power and gradually declines as its highly illiterate and conservative society refuses to modernize with the rest of Europe and eventually becomes a pushover.
+Downplayed with the Ottoman Empire, which starts out as a Great Power and gradually declines as its highly illiterate and conservative society refuses to modernize with the rest of Europe and eventually becomes a pushover.
+Averted when the AI decides to research specific techs early on (they are picked at random), or with a skilled enough player who can work with the Ottoman Empire's weaknesses while developing their strengths.

 The British Empire: One of the principal world powers.
 Starts ranked at #1, they will typically stay there for the entire game if left untouched, generally only being replaced by the US, and rarely France or China (if it westernizes).
 Removing it from the Great Powers is however, a very difficult feat for any player.